Beagler/maskedinput4joomshopping/README.md

 # maskedinput4joomshopping
-Plug-in "Maskedinput for the field Phone Joomshopping".
+Plug-in "Maskedinput for the field Phone for Joomshopping".

 Maskedinput Jquery Plugin allows you to easily set the input mask for the phone field